himani-arora-ha/himani-arora-ha.github.io/content/sections/aboutme.md

 Welcome to my website!
 I am a postdoctoral researcher at the Helmholtz-Zentrum Dresden-Rossendorf  [HZDR](https://hzdr.de).
 I received my Ph.D. in Physics from TU Dresden in 2020.
-My research is about ultra-thin semiconductors and their electronic applications.
+My research is about ultra-thin semiconductors: I have worked on material synthesis, characterization, and electronic applications in transistors and photodetectors.